A foundation for a new-build home averages around $11,000. Find out all the factors that affect the cost of a foundation and how to save money.

 Get clear on which pros handle new home foundation installation from start to finish

-Expect totals to range from $4,015 to $14,830 for a new foundation, depending on scope and prep requirements.
+Expect to pay $4,015 to $14,830 for your new foundation, with average costs around $9,391 depending on foundation type, size, and site preparation requirements.

 This article was created using automation technology and thoroughly fact-checked and edited by an Angi Editor in accordance with our AI policy.